-Social anxiety disorder is characterized by fear and anxiety in social situations, extreme shyness, timidity and concerns about being embarrassed in front of others.
+Social anxiety disorder is described as fear and anxiety in social situations, extreme shyness, timidity and concerns about being negatively judged by others.
 Social anxiety disorder affects up to 5 percent of children, and is the third most common psychiatric disorder in childhood.

 Children with social anxiety are often lonely, have fewer friends than other children their age, and report symptoms of depression.

 Children who develop social anxiety before the age of 12 are not likely to outgrow the disorder.
-Left untreated, many children with social anxiety disorder grow up to be socially anxious adults and continue to have problems in interpersonal situations.
+Left untreated, many children with social anxiety disorder grow up to be socially anxious adults, and they may continue to have problems in interpersonal situations.